 Instructions

 - In a medium size bowl, combine your butter, brown sugar and white sugar.
 Beat with a handheld mixer on medium speed for 2 minutes.
-Scrape down the bowl.
+Scrape down the bowl.¼ Cup Light Brown Sugar, 2 Tablespoon Sugar, ¼ Cup Vegan Butter

-- Add the egg yolk.
+- Add the egg yolk and vanilla.
 Beat for another 30 seconds.
-Scrape down the bowl.
+Scrape down the bowl.1 Egg Yolk, 1 teaspoon Vanilla

-- Add in the gluten free flour, quick oats, baking powder, salt and cinnamon.
-Either beat on the lowest setting of fold together with a spatula.
+- Add in the gluten free flour, quick oats, baking soda, salt and cinnamon.
+Either beat on the lowest setting of fold together with a spatula.½ Cup Gluten Free 1-to-1 Flour Blend, 6 Tablespoon Gluten Free Quick Oats, ¼ teaspoon Baking Soda, ¼ teaspoon Salt, ¼ teaspoon Cinnamon

 - Once the flour is about half incorporate, add in your raisins and nuts.
-Continue folding in by hand until all of the dry ingredients are incorporated and the mix-ins are evenly distributed.
+Continue folding in by hand until all of the dry ingredients are incorporated and the mix-ins are evenly distributed.¼ Cup Golden Raisins, ¼ Cup Pecans

 - Cover the bowl with plastic wrap and refrigerate for 15 minutes.

-- While the dough is chilling, preheat your over to 350 degrees F and line a large baking sheet with parchment paper.
+- While the dough is chilling, preheat your over to 350 °F (177 °C) and line a large baking sheet with parchment paper.

-- Remove your dough from the refrigerator and scoop into ¼ cupfuls and place on the baking sheet, leaving about 3 inches between.
+- Remove your dough from the refrigerator and divide into 5 balls.
+Place them on the baking sheet leaving about 3 inches between.
 Flatten the dough balls slightly so they resemble a hockey puck.

-- Bake in preheated oven for 10-12 minutes until edges are set.
-I like to under bake mine a little to keep a nice sift center.
+- Bake in preheated oven for 11-13 minutes until edges are set.
+If you're using a dark colored pan, it may only take 10-11 minutes.
 Remove from the oven and cool on the baking sheet for 3 minutes.
 Move to cooling rack.

 Notes